emilykmcullen/Language-Learning-App/README.md

 * The user can practise their phrases and get feedback on whether they were correct or not
 * The user can filter phrases by tags or language

-TO RUN THE APP:

-1. psql -d lingua_snaps -f db/lingua_snaps.sql
-2. python3 console.py (this will populate the db with the info in console.py, you can then enter q to quit)
-3. python3 -m flask run (now you can go to localhost:5000)
-4. if you want to check the db use psql -d lingua_snaps